hsp910/MechaCar-Challenge/README.md

 ### Description of Statistical Study

 The cost of owning and maintaining vehicles can be quite costly for the average consumer, so AutosRUs has requested to help make certain their MechaCar can beat their competitors in long term value.
-To measure this the data analytics team has elected to measure the rate of depriciation for the MechaCar vs other competitor's cars.
+To measure this the data analytics team has elected to measure the rate of depreciation for the MechaCar vs other competitor's cars.

 ### Metric

-- Rate of depriciation (value of vehicle over time).
+- Rate of depreciation (value of vehicle over time).
   - In other words we are searching to see how much cash value of a vehicle is lost over the time of owning the vehicle.

 ### Hypothesis

-- Null hypothesis: The rate of depriciation for MechaCar is equal to that of their competitors equivalent models.
+- Null hypothesis: The rate of depreciation for MechaCar is equal to that of their competitors equivalent models.
-- Alternative hypothesis: The rate of depriciation for MechaCar is not equal to that of their competitors equivalent models.
+- Alternative hypothesis: The rate of depreciation for MechaCar is not equal to that of their competitors equivalent models.

 ### Statistical Test

-The data analytics team will use multiple linear regression to predict the MechaCar's rate of deprication.
+The data analytics team will use multiple linear regression to predict the MechaCar's rate of deprecation.

 ### Data Required

-In order to pefrom a multiple linear regression that can predict the rate of depriciation the analysts will need vehicle values, age, and mileage for the base line variables.
-We can also consider things such as number of accidents as another possible variable that can influence rate of depricaition.
+In order to pefrom a multiple linear regression that can predict the rate of depreciation the analysts will need vehicle values, age, and mileage for the base line variables.
+We can also consider things such as number of accidents as another possible variable that can influence rate of depreciation.